zitadel/actions/actions-v2-cloudflare-workers/DATADOG-FORWARDER.md

     <img src="https://raw.githubusercontent.com/zitadel/zitadel/refs/heads/main/docs/static/logos/zitadel-logo-dark%402x.png" alt="Zitadel Logo" max-height="200px" width="auto" />
 </p>

-# IDP Attributes Mapping
+# Datadog events forwarder

-The [`idp-mapping.js`](/Actions%20V2%20+%20Cloudflare%20Workers/scripts/idp-mapping/idp-mapping.js) Action script demonstrates how to map attributes from an external identity provider into a user profile.
-The mapping is done based on the IDP ID, that can be obtained from the Zitadel console.
-This example demonstrates how to map attributes from 2 IDPs (SAML and OIDC).
+The [`datadog-forwarder.js`](/Actions%20V2%20+%20Cloudflare%20Workers/scripts/datadog-forwarder/datadog-forwarder.js) Action script demonstrates how forward events from your Zitadel instance to Datadog - This example code can be easily modified for any other provider, for example Splunk.

 ## What It Does